aridjayarecipes/cutesrecipes.web.app/content/post/1734-steps-to-prepare-any-night-of-the-week-brandy-garlic-and-butter-mussels.md

 - "Wash mussels well.
 Remove beard."
 - "Put garlic, butter and oil in a pan.
 When the butter starts to bubble remove garlic"
 - "And then add the mussels.
 Cover and turn up the heat"
 - "After a couple of minutes then will start to open.
 Add brandy and let it evaporate.
 Sprinkle with salt.
 Cover again and turn off the heat.
 Leave to steam for about 5 minutes until fully opened.
-Shake pan a few times but don&#39;t lift the lid.
+Shake pan a few times but don't lift the lid.
 After 5 mins, serve in the sauce which will have thickened slightly"
 categories:
 - Recipe
 tags: